-Tell Mary that though I do not write to her, that I intend my letter just as muckle for her as for you, but it is well known that the post office folk are no just so precise about women folks' letters as about men's, in respect that they are not supposed to contain matters of such weighty concernment.
-With kindest regards to all enquiring friends, I remain,
+Tell Mary, that though I do not write to her, that I intend my letter just as muckle for her as for you, but it is well known that the post office folk are no just so precise about women folks' letters as about men's, in respect that they are not supposed to contain matters of such weighty concernment.
+With kindest regards to all inquiring friends, I remain, my dear brother, your affectionate, till death,

-Your affectionate, till death, ROBERT STEVENSON.
+ROBERT STEVENSON.